gpuweb/gpuweb/proposals/compatibility-mode.md

 In addition to the new limits, the existing `maxStorageBuffersPerShaderStage` and `maxStorageTexturesPerShaderStage` limits continue to apply to all stages.
 E.g., the effective storage buffer limit in the fragment stage is `min(maxStorageBuffersPerShaderStage, maxStorageBuffersInFragmentStage)`.

-In Compatibility mode, these new limits will have a default of zero.
+In Compatibility mode, these new limits will have a default of four.
 In Core mode, `maxStorageBuffersInFragmentStage` will default to the same value as `maxStorageBuffersPerShaderStage`, and `maxStorageTexturesInFragmentStage` will default to the same value as `maxStorageTexturesPerShaderStage`.

 In both Compatibility Mode and Core, at device creation time, if the requested limit for `maxStorageBuffersInFragmentStage` exceeds the effective requested limit for `maxStorageBuffersPerShaderStage`, then the requested limit for `maxStorageBuffersPerShaderStage` will be raised to the value requested for `maxStorageBuffersInFragmentStage`.
 If the requested limit for `maxStorageTexturesInFragmentStage` exceeds the effective limit for `maxStorageTexturePerShaderStage`, then the requested limit for `maxStorageTexturesPerShaderStage` will be raised to the